tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth

 - IDEA: Distracted state & description as creature attribute; inhibits 'show', 'give', attack 'commands'
-	- "The create to distracted to notice what you are showing them"
+	- "The creature too distracted to notice what you are showing them"
 	- "You think better of attacking the distracted creature"
 - IDEA: Creature state is linked to descript; e.g. hedgehog_descript_1
-- IDEAD: machine result changes Creature State; State machine itself changes creature attributes based on state
+- IDEA: machine result changes Creature State; State machine itself changes creature attributes based on state
 	- e.g. start timer, description, machine active, distracted attribute, etc